-The governing board will approve the RSE policy and hold the headteacher to account for its implementation.
+The Local Governing Committee will approve the RSE policy and hold the Headteacher to account for its implementation.

-The headteacher
+The Headteacher

-The headteacher is responsible for ensuring that RSE is taught in a carefully sequenced way within a planned programme, and for managing requests to withdraw pupils from sex education.
+The Headteacher is responsible for ensuring that RSE is taught in a carefully sequenced way within a planned programme, and for managing requests to withdraw pupils from sex education.